 Cost-benefit analysis

-Compare Oracle, third-party, and in-house costs over 3-5 years.
+Compare Oracle, third-party, and in-house costs over 3 to 5 years.
 Factor in operational costs like upgrade frequency on the NFTC path or managing another vendor relationship.

 Stay updated on licensing policy